wp-plugins/twitter-friendly-links/readme.txt

 == Change log ==

+= 0.4.4 =
+* Added compatibility with the caching plugins that use the is_404 function, including W3 Total Cache.

 = 0.4.3 =
 * Fixed the "Twitter Stuff" bug in 0.4.2
 * Fixed the versioning issues.
 Upgrades are now smoother.